-C1 to C4 End of life, The end-of-life stage starts when the construction product is replaced, disr deconstructed from the building or construction works and does not provide function.
-The recovered steel is transported for recycling while a small port unrecoverable and remains in the rubble which is sent to landfill.
-92% of th assumed to be recycled and 8% is sent to landfill [STEELCONSTRUCTION Once steel scrap is generated through the deconstruction activities on the considered to have reached the "end of waste" state.
-No further processing are no impacts associated with this module.
-Hence no impacts are reported e any furth tion is assu re reinforcin N.INFO 20 demolition g is require med to be ng steel is 12]. site it is d so there Waste for recycling - Recovered steel from crushed concrete % 92 Waste for energy recovery - Energy recovery is not considered for this study as most end of life steel scrap is recycled, while the remainder is landfilled - - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 8 Portion of energy assigned to rebar from energy required to demolish building, per tonne MJ 24 Transport to waste processing by Truck - Fuel consumption 1.56 Transport to waste processing by Truck - Distance 463 Transport to waste processing by Truck - Capacity utilisation 85 Transport to waste processing by Truck - Density of Product 7850 Transport to waste processing by Container ship - Fuel consumption 0.0041 Transport to waste processing by Container ship - Distance 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m 7850 Module D It is assumed that 92% of the steel used in the structure is recovered for recycling, while the remainder is landfilled.
-"Benefits and loads beyond the system boundary" (module D) accord for the environmental benefits and loads resulting from net steel scrap that is used as raw material in the EAF and that is collected for recycling at end of life.
-The balance between the scrap arisings recycled from fabrication, installation and end of life and scrap consumed by manufacturing process (internally sourced scrap is not included in this calculation).
+C1 to C4 End of life, The end-of-life stage starts when the construction product is replaced, dismantled or deconstructed from the building or construction works and does not provide any further function.
+The recovered steel is transported for recycling while a small portion is assumed to be unrecoverable and remains in the rubble which is sent to landfill.
+92% of the reinforcing steel is assumed to be recycled and 8% is sent to landfill [STEELCONSTRUCTION.INFO 2012].
+Once steel scrap is generated through the deconstruction activities on the demolition site it is considered to have reached the "end of waste" state.
+No further processing is required so there are no impacts associated with this module.
+Hence no impacts are reported in module C3.
+Waste for recycling - Recovered steel from crushed concrete % 92 Waste for energy recovery - Energy recovery is not considered for this study as most end of life steel scrap is recycled, while the remainder is landfilled - Waste for final disposal - Unrecoverable steel lost in crushed concrete and sent to landfill % 8 Portion of energy assigned to rebar from energy required to demolish building, per tonne MJ 24 Transport to waste processing by Truck - Fuel consumption 1.56 Transport to waste processing by Truck - Distance 463 Transport to waste processing by Truck - Capacity utilisation 85 Transport to waste processing by Truck - Density of Product 7850 Transport to waste processing by Container ship - Fuel consumption 0.0041 Transport to waste processing by Container ship - Distance 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 Module D It is assumed that 92% of the steel used in the structure is recovered for recycling, while the remainder is landfilled.
+"Benefits and loads beyond the system boundary" (module D) accounts for the environmental benefits and loads resulting from net steel scrap that is used as raw material in the EAF and that is collected for recycling at end of life.
+The balance between total scrap arisings recycled from fabrication, installation and end of life and scrap consumed by the manufacturing process (internally sourced scrap is not included in this calculation).
 These benefits and loads are calculated by including the burdens of recycling and the benefit of avoided primary production.
-A large amount of net scrap is generated over the life cycle as the Direct Reduced Iron (DI production route is primarily from virgin sources and there is a very high end of life recycling rate for reinforcing steel products.
-As a result, module D reports the credits associated with scrap output.
-The resulting scrap credit/burden is calculated based on the global "value of scrap" approaction (Worldsteel 2011).
-Recycled Content kg 55 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0 Recovered for energy kg 0
+This study is concerned with the secondary production route and more scrap is required as input to the system than is recovered at end of life.
+The net effect of this is that module D mainly models the burdens associated with the scrap input (secondary material) to the steelmaking process.
+The resulting scrap credit/burden is calculated based on the global "value of scrap" approach (/worldsteel 2011).
+Recycled Content kg 975 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0 Recovered for energy kg 0